 F-12 (Fine-12) is coin where major details are clear but minor details show significant wear.
 The most important feature is that the bottom edge of the crown band is visible all the way across, although it can be very weak with the center visible only at some light angles.
 None of the center diamond or any of the other jewels and pearls need be visible for a F-12 so a coin like that above with some of them is a fairly nice F-12.
 Fine is divided into F-12 and F-15 where F-15 will have part of the center diamond and more importantly at least four pearls visible.
 By the time a coin has been in circulation to wear down to F-12 you should expect some very light knocks and/or abrasions, but large ones as one sees on the King's collar on this coin should be mentioned along with the grade as they do affect the coin's value.

 VG-8 (Very Good-8) is a coin similar to that above where the major details are starting to wear through and most of the minor details are well worn.
-There are still some internal detail of the portrait visible, and the band of the crown is completely worn through in the middle but visible at both ends with 20% of the band visible between the two ends combined.
+There is still some internal detail on the portrait but the band of the crown is worn through at the middle.
+At least 20% of the band should be visible between the two ends combined.
 The center diamond, jewels and pearls on the band are now completely gone.
 VG is divided into VG-8 where at least 20% of the band is visible, and VG-10 which requires at least 60% of the band to be visible.
 The coin illustrated would grade VG-8 although it has a little more band that needed to quality for that grade.

 aG-3 (about good-3) is a coin so worn parts of the lettering around the portrait are no longer visible and the rims may be worn flat in places.
 You might not even see the entire portrait outline although on this example it is still there.
 The date must be readable with certainty, although it might only be faintly by the last two digits.
 The most important aspect of this grade is the obverse inscription is no longer completely visible.
 Only very rare dates have any value to collectors in this grade, and even then at a fraction of what a G-4 would bring.

 Fair-1 is a coin like this 1935 dollar so worn you can barely identify the type, the date normally cannot be read, rendering the coin worthless to even beginning collectors.
-Only fragments of inscriptions are visible, the portrait truncation has merged into the edge, and on the reverse only traces are visible.
+Only fragments of inscriptions are visible, the portrait truncation has merged into the rim with reverse visible by traces.
 A Fair-2 is only very slightly better than a Fair-1 but the difference is not important for valuation.

 These grading standards are based on those set down in the original 1965 Charlton grading guide book.
 If you have the newer edition published about the year 2000, you will notice that for the lower grades (VF-20 and below) the grades in that book are not as strict as I use here.
 I believe these are the correct standards and grade my coins to them.
 I do not agree with those shown in the new edition, but many dealers and newer collectors use them.
 I cannot say they are wrong to do so, just that I don't agree with them but if you are happy with those standards you will be very happy with the coins you buy from me.